भारतीय गतिविधि में अग्रणी नाम:

 यूके गतिविधि में अग्रणी संस्थान:

-The India-UK Water Centre convening a workshop on Advancing Drought Monitoring, Prediction, and Management Capabilities to be held over three days in Lancaster, UK 18th – 20th September 2018.
+The India-UK Water Centre convened a 3-day workshop on Advancing Drought Monitoring, Prediction, and Management Capabilities in Lancaster, UK, from 18th to 20th September 2018.

 Droughts cause extensive human and economic loss through adverse impacts on food, water, and energy supplies.
 Climate change will further intensify these impacts.
 The impacts from droughts vary spatially and temporally with the state of the system.
 This leads to difficulties in precisely and consistently defining and characterizing droughts.
 However, since droughts develop slowly, they allow time to monitor climate and system states in near real-time, for example, through remote sensing-derived indicators.